-3. E-Channel Consultancy Funding condition on State Aid and Impact of World Trade Organisation (WTO) Rules the questions, feedback and conditions of funding received, the E-Channel team moved to an explicit use of the term 'consultancy' to define its services to SMEs.
+3. E-Channel Consultancy Funding condition on State Aid and Impact of World Trade Organisation (WTO) Rules

 Consultancy was always a strong element of the E-Channel vision.
-During the bid writing process, the words 'advice', 'guidance' and 'support' were used rather than 'consultancy' to ensure the bid reviewers were clear on how E-Channel would work with participant SMEs once signed up and engaging with their Launchpad.
-However, after submitting the E-Channel bid and in response to
+During the bid writing process, the words 'advice', 'guidance' and 'support' were used rather than 'consultancy' to ensure the bid reviewers were clear on how E-Channel would work with participant SMEs once signed up and engaging with their Launchpad1.
+However, after submitting the E-Channel bid and in response to the questions, feedback and conditions of funding received, the E-Channel team moved to an explicit use of the term 'consultancy' to define its services to SMEs.